awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Modules.md

 These modules templates are managed in AWS owned buckets.
 If you do not wish to have updates on them from AWS then please save a copy to a bucket in your account and use instead.
 {{% /notice %}}

+Below are the modules we have available in this lab.
+You can read more about them by expanding the sections.
+You have selected your chosen modules in the Deploy Main Resources section so no action is needed.

 {{%expand "Cost Explorer Rightsizing Recommendations" %}}